universal-ctags/citre/docs/developer-manual/design-principle.md

 - User-defined kinds typically involve user-defined sub-language (which is encouraged as it never conflicts with the kind names of the base language).

-For finding definitions, it's basically safe to filter out the same set of tags except reference tags.
+For finding definitions, it's safe to filter out:

+- file tags
+- tags that have "file" scope, and is not in this file

+Anonymous tags shouldn't be throw away, since they can appear in the `typeref` or `scope` fields of other tags, and they can be shown to the user by Citre, so the user may get the name of an anonymous tag.

 In Citre, we sort the tags to put definition tags above reference tags, so when the user needs a reference tag, they could browse the list from the end.

 Sometimes we want to make "very likely to be true" assumptions.
 For example, when the cursor is after a dot in C code, the user may very likely needs a